KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 Outreach can also be done by paying to advertise

 Notably, this may reach a different demographic segment than other forms of advertisement.

-The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.